DiveZone/europeana4android/README.md

 import project function.
 If you want to use gradle wrapper or a local gradle installation is up to you.

+5. In the Europeana4Android project, copy the src/main/AndroidManifest.xml.template
+to AndroidManifest.xml in the same folder and configure your Europeana and Google Maps API keys.
+The copied file is configured to be ignored by GIT.

 ## More project information

 For more detailed project documentation, visit the WIKI pages on: